Harry Potter & the Philosopher's Stone: Take Two

 Quirrell cursed.
 "I don't understand, is the Stone inside the Mirror?
 Should I break it?"

 Harry's mind was racing.
 'What I want more than anything is to find the Stone before Quirrell does, so if I look in the Mirror, I should see myself finding it!
-But I must be extremely cautious,' he thought, Slytherin side kicking in.
+But I must be extremely cautious,' he thought, his Slytherin side kicking in forcefully.

 He edged slowly to the left, painfully aware of the ropes around him, scrunching his feet so that he moved sideways like an inchworm to keep himself upright.
 He paused for a moment when his feet began to cramp.